kesile/kesile.github.io/_pages/cv.md

 Hello!
 I'm a rising junior and returning boarding student at New England Innovation Academy.
 I'm a strong believer in leveraging rapidly advancing technologies to create a better world.
 Let's collaborate to achieve something great together.

 # Experience
+Where I've worked and what I've done there.
 ## Research @ Massachusetts Institute of Technology | 2023 - Current
 During my time at MIT, I am working within the confluence of Artificial Intelligences and the City Sciences.
 More specifically, my work is geared towards making data accessible to the average citizen.
 - Spearheaded the creation of SQLLM, a bandwidth efficient, adaptable architecture that allowed LLMs to securely interact with databases without forfeiting more information than required.